suruleredotdev/suruleredotdev.github.io/_posts/2018-07-23-digital-platform-adoption-in-developing-countries.md

 author_link: https://twitter.com/korede_ta
 ---

-_This post was originally written shortly after my 2018 internship at Coinbase, and served to explain how the company might start shifting it's focus to better support the adoption of Cryptocurrencies in Developing countries_
+_This post was originally written shortly after my 2018 internship at Coinbase, and served to suggest some way companies could adopt local strategies to better support the adoption of Cryptocurrencies in Developing countries_

 The big question around the adoption of digital services in developing countries is: how do we get people with supposedly limited exposure to any technology to actively adopt novel digital platforms?
 In answering this question, I think certain assumptions about this user base must be reexamined.